superbrothers/kubernetes-docs/kubectl_create_service.md

 ## kubectl create service

-Create a service using specified subcommand.
+Create a service using a specified subcommand

 ### Synopsis

-Create a service using specified subcommand.
+Create a service using a specified subcommand.

 ```
 kubectl create service [flags]